 “Mr. Frazza knows that the best way to learn about history is to walk where history was made.
 Revolutionary War sites in all of New Jersey’s 21 counties are featured.
 I personally felt like I was walking through a doorway to New Jersey’s past as I browsed the website… We congratulate this dedicated scholar of History.“

-– The Chinkchewunska Chapter of the National Society of the Daughter of the American Revolution
+– The Chinkchewunska Chapter of the National Society of the Daughters of the American Revolution

 “One particular resident’s keen interest of the American Revolutionary War period sparked an idea – to share his passion with others.
 His goal was to literally bring the past alive on a website.

 “Al Frazza, a township resident, has made it easy to take a virtual walk and tour through historic sites and landmarks in the state, without ever having to step foot there.
 After all, he’s done all the legwork already.